thyrlian/AndroidSDK/README.md

   Aborted
   ```

   Commentary: JRockit JVM crashes and produces text and binary crash files when an OOM error occurs.
+When JVM crashes with a fatal error, an error report file `hs_err_pid***.log` will be generated in the same working directory.

 ### Facts